roroark/Crontab-Birthdays/readme.md

 ## CRONTAB BIRTHDAYS!

-1. Update all birthdays in the dates.txt file.
-Format can be inferred by looking at the file itself.
+1. Fill in the TODO sections in `cron_mail.csh` and modify `dates.txt` with birthday data.
+The format can be inferred by looking at the file itself.
 2. Run (one time):<br>
     `crontab /path/to/cron.job`<br>
    <b>Note:</b> The cron job is set to run at 8AM every morning.